Orava2/videolooper-raspbian/README.md

 # Update (Orava2)
 1: Added support for images.
-Program called fbi displays images.
-Duration for images is gevin in file name.
+Program calls fbi for displaying images.
+Duration for images is given in file name.
 For example nature_photo.20.jpg is displayed for 20 seconds.

 2: Added html support.
 Htm, html and php files are opened in Chromium.
 Duration for web page is is given in file name.
 Forexample web_page.300.html is displayed 300 seconds.